mucommander/mucommander/readme.txt

 -----------------------

 New features:
-- Quick list of the open tabs in the panel (ticket #450).
+- Quick list of the open tabs in panel (ticket #450).
 - Locking tabs capability.
 - Add 'Duplicate tab' and 'Clone tab to other panel' actions.